 How indeed could I refuse to do so?
-Your treatise is the first work to appear under the auspices of the Gregorian Institute; it is a summary of the teaching given by you during the first year of our young school's existence to a group of chosen and enthusiastic students.
-Such eagerness to face public opinion delights me; it is a guarantee of the value of your teaching and testifies in favour of the musical education provided by the Gregorian Institute.
+Your treatise is the first work to appear under the auspices of the Gregorian Institute; it is a summary of the teaching given by you during the first year of our summary of the teaching given by you during the first year of our young school's existence to a group of chosen and enthusiastic students.
+Such eagerness to face public opinion delights me; it is a guarants of the value of your teaching and testifies in favour of the musical education provided by the Gregorian Institute.
 Such admirable confidence undoubtedly calls for congratulation, encouragement and thanks, especially from Solesmes, whose theories on rhythm and harmony are set forth with such perfect clearness and exactitude in this, the literary first fruit of our young institute.